glensouza/cognitive-search-demo/DEVELOPMENT.md

 [Back to the main page](/README.md)

 These client application was written with .NET 7 [Blazor WebAssembly](https://docs.microsoft.com/aspnet/core/blazor/?view=aspnetcore-6.0#blazor-webassembly), .NET 7 C# [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview), and a C# class library with shared code.

 > Note: Azure Functions only supports .NET 7 in the isolated process execution model

+## Pre-requisites

+- GigHub account which you can sign up for one free here: <https://github.com/signup>.
+- Azure account which you can sign up for a free account here: <https://azure.microsoft.com/en-us/free>.
+Some of the services in the demo are free (with limits of course) but your new account will give you $200 credit to try out the services that are not free for the first 30 from account creation.
+That’s more than enough to experiment on all services in the demo.

 ## Getting Started